-Variance analysis to 1% level of significance, for flavonoid production in A. vera, showed that treating plant for two weeks with 45 minutes daily exposure time to the magnetic field at 1.5 mT magnetic intensity produced 38.44mg/g DW flavonoid in Aloe vera and it was 56.37 % more than the control (Figure 2).
-There is negative and positive bio-stimulations depending on the magnetic flux density (MFD).
-By increasing MFD the flavonoid production had been decreased.
+Variance analysis to 1% level of significance, for flavonoid production in A. vera, showed that treating a plant for two weeks with 45 minutes daily exposure time to the magnetic field at 1.5 mT magnetic intensity produced 38.44mg/g DW flavonoid in Aloe vera, which was 56.37 % more than the control (Fig 2).
+There are negative and positive bio-stimulations depending on the magnetic flux density (MFD).
+By increasing MFD, the flavonoid production was decreased.

-Figure 2: Effects of week, magnetic flux density and exposure time combination on the flavonoid content of A. vera in basal MS medium, incubated at 25±2°C. Values are mean of three experiments.
-0.5 0 (0.5 mT, 0 minutes exposure time), 0.5 15 (0.5 mT, 15 minutes exposure time)
+Figure 2: Effects of Week, Magnetic Flux Density, and Exposure Time Combination on the Flavonoid Content of A. Vera in Basal MS Medium, Incubated at 25±2°C exposure time).

-Additionally, for height, positive value was observed among the treatments.
-Application of 0.5 mT MFD for three weeks had the best results (Figure 3).
+Note.
+Values are the mean of three experiments.
+0.5 0 (0.5 mT, 0 minutes exposure time), 0.5 15 (0.5 mT, 15 minutes application of 0.5 mT MFD for three weeks having the best results (Fig 3).